aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Test helper functions

 Some tests have been created in `helpers.test.js` but they haven't been written yet.
 They are just testing the functions exported from `helpers.js` so they should be pretty easy (as far as testing goes).
 Some of the functionality hasn't been implemented in the helper functions, so you'll need to do that too.
 Perhaps this is a good time to revisit test-driven development (write the tests before implementing the functionality in `helpers.js`).
 Remember red, green, refactor :wink:

-## A note about styling

-The `build` script (in `package.json`) creates a production build, which creates a very small `public/main.css`.
-If you are not going to use any class names that aren't already in use, you only need to run this once (it is run as a `postinstall` script so it has probably already run).
-You'll also need to run this if you change `tailwind.config.js` or `public/source.css`.

-If you plan to do a lot of styling work, you should run `npm run build:dev`, which gives you all of Tailwind CSS, but also a large `public/main.css`.
-Just be sure to `npm run build` when you're all finished if you're going to deploy this.

-> Note: `main.css` is in the `.gitignore` so it isn't checked into the repo.
-It's a good practice to not commit files that are _built_, such as `main.css`, into Git repositories.

-Also, TailwindCSS uses low-level utility classes.
-A lot of them have been grouped into regular CSS classes using Tailwind's `@apply` feature.
-If you're curious, you can find them in `public/source.css` in the `@layer components` section.
-You'll need to `npm run build` if you change anything in this file.